Binary Kerr black-hole scattering at 2PM from quantum higher-spin Compton: Review of tree-level Kerr Compton amplitudes

 \section{Review of tree-level Kerr Compton amplitudes}

-In this section we review the details of the higher-spin three-point and Compton amplitudes discussed in ref.~\cite{Cangemi:2023bpe}, and the classical black-hole amplitudes that arise in the infinite-spin limit.
+In this section, we review the details of the higher-spin three-point and Compton amplitudes discussed in \rcite{Cangemi:2023bpe}, and the classical black-hole amplitudes that arise in the infinite-spin limit.

-To set up our notation, let us consider the amplitude ${\cal M}(1^s,2^s,3,\ldots, n)$ between two massive higher-spin particles and $(n-2)$ gravitons.
-We start by pulling out the gravitational coupling and phases,\footnote{We have suppressed a spin-dependent phase $\sim (-1)^{s}$ which is unphysical, and due to quirks of the mostly-minus signature.}
+To set up our notation, consider the tree-level amplitude ${\cal M}(1^s,2^s,3,\ldots, n)$ between two massive higher-spin particles and $(n-2)$ gravitons.
+We start by pulling out the gravitational coupling and phases,\footnote{We have suppressed a spin-dependent unphysical phase $\sim (-1)^{s}$, present due to quirks of the mostly-minus signature.}

 and the momenta satisfy $p_1^2=p_2^2=m^2$, $p_{i>2}^2=0$ and $\sum_i p_i^\mu=0$ (all incoming momenta).